 Throughout 2018, 150 staff from across the globe have joined WWF’s mentoring programme, with people from Africa, Asia, Europe, the US and South America.
 In order to fulfil the demand from mentees, WWF took the innovative step of contacting 20 former employees to use them as Alumni Mentors.
 Continue reading →

 In this engaging and experiential Coaching at Work Masterclass, Lis Merrick will consider how to design and develop a mentoring approach within an organisation.
 She will explore the different models, dynamics and uses of mentoring globally and the key steps to create a really robust and effective programme.
+Watch the introductory video.

 Mentoring takes many different approaches.
 Walking Mentorship is an approach that harnesses the clarity of mind brought by walking in wonderful locations.
 In this guest blog, João Perre Viana Founder of Walking Mentorship, talks about what brought him to mentor whilst walking.
 He shows how to channel the resultant high flow of ideas and creative thinking.
 Continue reading →